- Reading Time = 4 1/4 minutes

 It’s surprising how many people think it’s bad for a water pump to have it’s flow restricted.
 This seems like it should be the case, but it’s not reality.
 Millions of water systems successfully in action over decades proves it, as does the measurably lower current draw of a pump that is being throttled to maintain that 50 psi output.
 Like I said before, Cycle Stop only works on pumps that moves water with some kind of internal fan.
 This means a jet pump or submersible.
 Piston pumps positively displace water with a piston in a cylinder and this is not suitable for Cycle Stop/

 A simple valve, longer pump life, steadier water pressure and a 25 year track record of success.
 Sounds like a good idea to me.

 I hope you found this article and my experiences useful.
 Please consider helping me cover the cost of creating and publishing content like this.
-Click the “buy me a coffee” button below and it’s easy to join the other faithful subscribers who help out regularly.
+Click the “buy me a coffee” button below and it’s easy to join other faithful subscribers who help out regularly.
 Thank you!

 – Steve Maxwell